JaCorey Williams

-JaCorey Williams (born June 12, 1994) is an American basketball player for Napoli Basket of the Italian Lega Basket Serie A (LBA).
+JaCorey Williams (born June 12, 1994) is an American professional basketball player for Maroussi of the Greek Basketball League.
 He played college basketball at Middle Tennessee State University, where he was named the Conference USA Player of the Year in 2017.

 College career

-A 6'8" power forward, Williams came from Central Park Christian High School in Birmingham, Alabama and originally attended the University of Arkansas.
+A 6' 8" power forward, Williams, came from Central Park Christian High School in his hometown of Birmingham, Alabama, and originally attended the University of Arkansas.
 He played three seasons for the Razorbacks, averaging 4.8 points per game in three seasons for the team.
 In the summer of 2015 he was dismissed from the team after multiple incidents in the offseason.

 Williams transferred to Middle Tennessee for his last season of eligibility, where he averaged 17.3 points and 7.3 rebounds per game for the Conference USA champion Blue Raiders, leading the team to the 2017 NCAA Tournament.
 They upset Minnesota from the Big Ten Conference before falling to Butler.
 At the close of the season, Williams was named the Conference player of the Year.

 Professional career

 Canton Charge (2017–2018)

-Williams signed an agreement on June 23, 2017 to play in the NBA Summer League with the defending NBA champions Golden State Warriors.
+Williams signed an agreement on June 23, 2017, to play in the NBA Summer League with the defending NBA champions Golden State Warriors.
 He then signed to join the Cleveland Cavaliers roster for training camp on September 26, 2017.
 He was waived the next day so that Cleveland could sign new free agent Dwyane Wade.
 On November 2, 2017, Williams joined the Canton Charge, the Cavaliers' NBA G League team.
 In 49 games for the Charge, he averaged 15.4 points and 7.5 rebounds per game.